 This recipe makes a LOT, so it’s great for busy times like this pre-holiday week.
 The leftovers reheat really well, so I’ve got meals ready to go for a few days, at least.
 As with anything fried, the tofu doesn’t stay crispy upon reheating, but the flavor is so great that I don’t really even care.
 The noodles stay moist and flavorful, so it’s all good.

-If you don’t want to do tofu, you could scramble 4-6 eggs in their place, or do both!
+If you don’t want to do tofu in your Singapore Noodles, you could scramble 4-6 eggs in their place, or do both!
 And of course meat or shrimp are always options as well.
 Whether it’s tofu, eggs, meat, or shrimp, make sure to sauté your protein first, remove it from the skillet, then add it back in at the end.
 This does two things: it leaves room in the skillet so that everything stir fries properly and it prevents those proteins from over cooking.